SebMouren/command-line-api-wiki/DragonFruit.md

 }
 ```

 Interpreting the `string[]` arguments into behaviors has been left as a task for the developer.
 Did the user ask for help?
 Did they pass invalid input?
-Does the input map correctly the types that I need if they're not `string`?
+Does the input map correctly to the types that I need if they're not `string`?
 These problems were not solved for you.

 What if you could declare a strongly-typed `Main` method?
-This was the question that led to the creation of the experiment called "DragonFruit", which allows you to create an entry point like this:
+This was the question that led to the creation of the experiment called "DragonFruit", which allows you to create an entry point with arguments of various types and default values, like this:

 ```csharp
 static void Main(int intOption = 42, bool boolOption = false, FileInfo fileOption = null)